 One way to incorporate the methods described here for finding intermittent faults is to follow the fuse wire until it branches.
 You’ll need to wire one side of a temporary fuse holder to a circuit branch that you’ve disconnected for testing.
 Splice the other side of the temporary fuse holder to the “hot” or “un-fused” side of the original fuse holder that you’re diagnosing.
 Put the same amperage fuse into the temporary fuse holder as the original fuse that you’ve just bypassed.
 You can buy a fuse holder with lengths of wires coming out of either side from most automotive stores.
 Also, be sure that the wire size is the same or larger as the circuit branch’s wire.

 IMPORTANT: When you are wiring the temporary fuse to the original fuse holder’s hot side, ensure there is no voltage at the hot side.
 Turn the ignition key off, measure the “hot” side with a DC voltmeter, or use your test lamp.
-If there is still voltage present (12v or lamp lit) you will need to disconnect the battery prior to wiring in the temporary fuse holder.
+If there is still voltage present (12v or lamp lit) you will need to disconnect the battery before wiring in the temporary fuse holder.